About Travel Soccer

 Is there any financial assistance available?

 SYA does not want any child to be unable to play soccer because his or her family is unable to afford the cost.
 We will make every effort to provide assistance or waive fees in instances where the player’s family merits financial aid.
-Please contact the travel soccer commissioner, Kathy Hull at email@example.com or contact your team manager for more information.
+Please contact the travel program manager, Kathy Hull at email@example.com or contact your team manager for more information.
 You will be asked to provide copies of last year’s tax forms and to fill in an application.
 Scholarship applications must be submitted in July each year.

 As a parent, what are my obligations to a travel team?